-Prior to joining the University of Oregon in her current position, Yvette served as a tenured Professor of Political Science and a Dean at Indiana University in Bloomington.
-While there, she won outstanding research awards, secured national funding for her research projects, served as a Fulbright Scholar at University of Zagreb in Croatia and also led national committees focusing on issues of equity, diversity, teaching excellence and ethics.
-She is the author/co-author of five books, dozens of scholarly essays and numerous journalistic/trade essays.
-She is a consultant on diversity/gender issues.
-Yvette, who is a trained lawyer and registered mediator, is a member of the Indiana State Bar.
+Prior to joining the University of Oregon, Dr. Alex-Assensoh served as a tenured full Professor of Political Science and a Dean at Indiana University’s flagship Bloomington campus.
+She has won outstanding research awards as well as secured funding from the National Science Foundation, American Council on Education, Council for the International Exchange of Scholars, National Academies of Sciences, Engineering and Medicine(Ford Dissertation Fellowship), served as a Fulbright Scholar at University of Zagreb in Croatia and also led national professional committees focusing on issues of equity, diversity, teaching excellence and ethics.
+In addition to being an internationally-recognized public speaker, she is also the author/co-author of five books, dozens of scholarly essays, book chapters and numerous published journalistic/trade essays.

 Dr. Alex-Assensoh and her husband of 26 years (Indiana University Emeritus Professor A.B.
 Assensoh) are parents of two young adult sons (Kwadwo Stephen Alex-Assensoh and Livingston Alex Kwabena Assensoh).
 A native of Breaux Bridge, Louisiana, USA, she enjoys volunteering, reading young adult and Christian fiction, playing board games and entertaining friends with African and Louisiana-flavored cuisine.